Not the Shortest Path: Convert a Directory of Satellite Images to a Cloud Optimized Geotiff (COG)

 The fault in this might be apparent to anyone with sufficient experience with image processing, but it did not hit me until seeing the final output:

-commands were filling in null values along the border of each individual image.
+The gdalwarp commands were filling in null values along the border of each individual image.
 When merging the images, it simply sows the projected images with their null values together.
 The final COG contains the same artifacts.

 Another error I made was not optimizing the initial GDAL calls for performance which took the time to process the images on my machine excessively long.
 The final output COG weighs over 200G and took approximately a day to compute.